monadicsystems/monadicsystems.github.io/post7.md

     Just name -> return $ setPlaintext "Cool name, " <> name <> ".
 Nice to meet ya!" $ ok
 ```

-This change was made to make it possible to implement better HSPs, and in my opinion, this change makes the Okapi DSL more ergonomic in general.

 ### Using `write`

 By making the response a part of the state, the code for creating responses is a lot more flexible.
-For example, we now can have a `write` function that's used for appending bytes to whatever is the current state of the response body.
+For example, we now have a `write` function that's used for appending bytes to whatever is the current state of the response body.
 This is what we need for HSPs to work and look good.

-Here's an example of a server page that utilizes various response modifiers, including `write`.
+Here's an example of a server definition that utilizes various response modifiers, including `write`.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}